25 Incredible Things to Do in Oaxaca City, Mexico

 You can find other great deals on Oaxaca accommodations here.

-Top 25 Best Things to Do in Oaxaca City, Mexico
+25 Best Things to Do in Oaxaca, Mexico

-After living in this amazing city, I can confirm that these are the best, can’t-miss, and most fun things to do in Oaxaca City!
+After living in this amazing city, I can confirm that these are the best, can’t-miss, and most fun things to do in Oaxaca!

 In the main square, dozens of street food stalls permeate the lively atmosphere with smoky, mouth-watering aromas.
 Fresh fruit stands offer to quench your thirst on sweltering days.
-And hundreds of local people gather to relax, catch up, laugh, dance to live music, and sell traditional handicrafts, clothing, and souvenirs.
+Hundreds of locals gather to relax, catch up, laugh, dance to live music and sell traditional handicrafts, clothing, and souvenirs.
 It is a real hub of local culture.

 Why not buy some fresh fruit with a sprinkle of Tajรญn (chili, lime, salt)?
 Or some nieve (Mexican sorbet)?
 Then find somewhere to sit, and spend some time taking it all in.
 Make sure to pop into the Oaxaca Cathedral, too!